JagGlo/molecular_EPISTOP/README.md

 ## Introduction

 Welcome to the "Molecular EPISTOP" repository.
 In adherence to the principles of open science, we aim to maintain transparency and ensure the reproducibility of our research.
-This repository contains code and data collected during the "EPISTOP" project.
-The purpose of sharing this repository is to facilitate the advancement of scientific knowledge and enable fellow researchers to build upon the established findings.

 ## Paper Reference